-Waters Kraus & Paul attorneys, staff and friends of the firm raised a firm-record amount of money and food for hungry North Texas children during the North Texas Food Bank’s 2023 Partners for Hope (P4H) law firm challenge.
+Waters Kraus Paul & Siegel attorneys, staff and friends of the firm raised a firm-record amount of money and food for hungry North Texas children during the North Texas Food Bank’s 2023 Partners for Hope (P4H) law firm challenge.

-By the time the campaign concluded, the Waters Kraus & Paul team exceeded its internal goal and raised a total of $19,080, which will provide 57,240 nutritious meals to families in need this summer.
+By the time the campaign concluded, the Waters Kraus Paul & Siegel team exceeded its internal goal and raised a total of $19,080, which will provide 57,240 nutritious meals to families in need this summer.

 “We believe in the North Texas Food Bank and the important work they are doing,” said firm partner Chris Johnson, who served as co-leader of the firm’s Partners 4 Hope drive.
 “What we’re doing now will have a direct benefit for kids who may go hungry during the summer.”

 This is the second year that Waters Kraus Paul & Siegel participated in the P4H Challenge, which the North Texas Food Bank describes as a “friendly competition” among law firms to spread awareness about the special challenges children face during the summer school break.
 Contributions provide desperately needed meals and nutrition assistance for school-age children, particularly during summer months when school cafeterias are closed and cannot provide free and reduced-cost breakfast and lunch.

 Food insecurity is an ongoing and ever-changing crisis throughout the United States.
 Approximately 34 million people — including 9 million children — struggle to access food on a daily basis.
 In North Texas alone, one in eight faces hunger.
 Among children in Texas, the figure rises to one in five, according to the Feeding Texas nonprofit.